 City of Oshkosh, Child Abduction Response Team

-They use FME to automatically process and map incidents, leads, and assets.
-For example, FME connects the lead tracking SQL database to ArcGIS Online, and keeps the map up to date with new information reported by the public.
+CART used FME to process and map incidents, leads, and assets automatically.
+FME connects the lead tracking SQL database to ArcGIS Online and keeps the map updated with new information reported by the public.
 The map shows the Place Last Seen and a quarter-mile buffer, enabling the team to focus initial search efforts within that area.

 Enabling real-time mapping and spatial data processing meant that CART could faster deploy targeted search and rescue resources.

 Automatically generating maps frees the GIS team to focus on tasks that depend on human judgment, like verifying leads before they get mapped.
 Using FME ensures the spatial data is mapped more accurately and efficiently.
 Data is processed and sent to ArcGIS Online within seconds, giving CART members real-time information and enabling fast decision-making.

 If you want to replace manual data processes, FME can help.
 Spend more time making data-driven decisions instead of fighting with your data.
 Try FME for free.